hund030/TeamsFx_Wiki_review/How-to-integrate-Azure-Functions-with-your-Teams-app.md

 ## Move the application to Azure

-1. Update bicep and azure.parameter.json to configure Azure Function App.
+1. Update bicep to configure Azure Function App.
 You will need a Storage Account, an App Service Plan and a Function App Service.
 You can find the complete sample [here](https://github.com/OfficeDev/TeamsFx-Samples/blob/v3/hello-world-tab-with-backend/infra/azure.bicep).

-    ```
+    ```bicep
     param resourceBaseName string
     param functionStorageSKU string
     param functionAppSKU string